 Our mission is to provide high quality civil legal services to low income residents of East and Northeast King County and survivors of Domestic Violence countywide.

-The Eastside Legal Assistance Program (ELAP) is a non-profit organization providing free or low-cost, high quality civil legal services to low-income residents of East and Northeast King County, Washington and Domestic Violence legal aid throughout King County, Washington.
+The Eastside Legal Assistance Program (ELAP) is a non-profit organization providing free or low-cost, high quality civil legal services to low-income residents and Domestic Violence survivors of King County, Washington.

 I had an experience very similar to that described by Ken G. from Kenmore.
 I set up interviews twice and both times, I was "stood up".
 There was no followup or explanation.
 This occurred this past fall and I would not have been likely to write a review, but happened to see this announcement still posted.
 ELAP appears to have a worthy purpose but, at least in my case, seems to treat potential volunteers poorly.